makrai/notes/lin17-focal-loss.md

 Focal Loss for Dense Object Detection
 Tsung-Yi Lin, Priya Goyal, Ross Girshick, Kaiming He, Piotr Dollar;
-IEEE International Conference on Computer Vision (ICCV), 2017, pp.  2980-2988
+IEEE International Conference on Computer Vision (ICCV), 2017, pp 2980-2988

 # Abstract

 * SOTA object detectors are based on a two-stage approach popularized by R-CNN,
   * a classifier is applied to a sparse set of candidate object locations
-* one-stage detectors that are applied over a regular, dense sampling of possible object locations have the potential to be faster and simpler, but have trailed the accuracy of two-stage detectors thus far.
-In this paper,
+* one-stage detectors that are
+  * applied over a regular, dense sampling of possible object locations
+  * potential to be faster and simpler, but have
+  * trailed [nyomában kullog] the accuracy of two-stage detectors thus far
 * we investigate why this is the case.
 We discover that the
-  * extreme foreground-background class imbalance encountered during training of dense detectors is the central cause.
-We propose to address this class
+  * extreme foreground-background class imbalance encountered during training of dense detectors <~ the central cause
   * we reshape the standard cross entropy loss such that it down-weights the loss assigned to well-classified examples
   * Our novel Focal Loss focuses training on a sparse set of hard examples and